morriswong/spotify-playlist/README.md

 ## Usage

-1. Run the script:
+1. Run the Streamlit app:
    ```
-   python app.py
+   streamlit run app.py
    ```

+2. The app will open in your browser.

-2. When prompted, enter the Spotify playlist URL.
+3. Enter the Spotify playlist URL in the input field.

+4. Click the "Scrape Playlist" button.

-3. The script will scrape the songs from the playlist and save them in a CSV file named `playlist.csv` in the project directory.
+5. The app will scrape the songs from the playlist, save them in a CSV file named `playlist.csv`, and display the playlist as a table below the input field.

-4. The CSV file will contain two columns: "Song" and "Artist".

 ## Contributing